wearvr/pimax-vr-unity-sdk-instructions/README.md

 ## Unable to port yourself?

-Depending on availability and need, WEARVR may be able to provide additional support to help port your existing VR experiences to be compatible with Pimax, all the way up to completing the port for you and submitting it to the market.
+Depending on availability, WEARVR may be able to provide additional support in porting your existing VR experiences to be compatible with Pimax, all the way up to completing the port for you and submitting it to the market.

 Please get in touch on `devs@wearvr.com` to discuss your needs and how WEARVR may be able to help.

 ## Copyright & Trademarks

-These instructions and example project are maintained by WEARVR LLC, The largest independent virtual reality app store.
+These instructions and example project are maintained by WEARVR LLC, the largest independent virtual reality app store.
 WEARVR is interested in connecting VR content creators and consumers, globally.
 We love working with the VR community and would be delighted to hear from you at `devs@wearvr.com`.

 You can find more information about WEARVR at www.wearvr.com